Dhan, Himachal Pradesh

-Dhan is a village in the Tehsil of Jawali, Himachal Pradesh in India.
+Dhan is a village in the tehsil of Jawali, Himachal Pradesh in India.
 As of the 2011 census, the village had a population of 1,878 persons in 399 households.
 The chief elected official is a Sarpanch.

-Attractions
+Temple

-The Vaishno Devi Mandir is located in Dhan Village, approximately 2 kilometres from Jawali in samlana-mutlahr-jawali Road.
+The Vaishno Devi Mandir is located in Dhan Village, approximately 2 kilometres from Jawali.
 The temple is established on 30 November 2012.